exetermcr/exetermcr.github.io/freshers-guide.markdown

 and the required credentials to get you online.
 The process can be a bit of a hassle, but it is very important to complete quickly, as email is the main means of official communication.
-Please get in touch with the College IT department (by e-mail at <mailto:it-help@exeter.ox.ac.uk>, or at their offices near the Bursary) or any of the MCR committee if you are unable to do this.
+Please get in touch with the College IT department (by e-mail at <mailto:it-help@exeter.ox.ac.uk>, or at their office in the Balsdon Room) or any of the MCR committee if you are unable to do this.

 You will get two accounts: (1) an Oxford University username, for anything